-Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet begins the home buying process.
+Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
+The quality of your wallet starts the home buying process.
 Saving your money for a down payment is a good idea, but if you lack an acceptable credit score to reinforce it, you could find yourself renting for another couple of years in Englewood until your FICO score is acceptable.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a better credit score.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of someone with a higher FICO score.

-We're used to working with all tiers of credit history.
-Call us at (303) 843-1545 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+You want a stronger score, but how do you get it?
 Building your FICO score takes time.
-It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be rare to make a significant change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the most of your debt taking up the balance one card.
+At first, this doesn't seem like a good idea.
+But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the most of your debt transferred to a single card.

-- Apply for gas cards or chain store credit.
-For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
-You must always beware of charging a high balance for more than a couple of months because these types of cards traditionally have a higher interest rate.
+- Retail cards and gas station cards.
+For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always avoid holding a high balance for more than a couple of billing cycles because these types of cards normally have a higher interest rate.

 - Don't let your cards get dusty.
 Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
 But, make sure you pay them off in no more than two or three payments.

 - Stay on top of payments.
-Delinquent payments drastically drop your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.
+Payment history is a huge factor in your FICO score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

-Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Coldwell Banker Residential Brokerage, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can build up your credit score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Coldwell Banker Residential Brokerage, the loan application process is sure to go more smoothly so you, too, can become a homeowner.